conor-clyde/UU2OOP-SFMLGraphPlotter/README.md

 Individual Project.
 Submitted as part of my Object-Oriented Programming class.

-The purpse of the project was to develop a windows application using SFML which plots the points of a set of values onto a graph on the user's screen.
+The purpse of the project was to develop a window application using SFML which plots the points of a file of values onto a graph.
 <br />The project could be taken further by presenting options to change the colour, and load in a different file of values, and by scaling the graph.

 I received 86% for this assignment.